.

 • Incident Management Overview

-“Data security is important to all organizations, and our unique services make it an integral part of everything we do at LigoLab,” said Chief Operating Officer Gor Kalantaryan
+"Data security is important to all organizations, and our unique services make it an integral part of everything we do at LigoLab," said Chief Operating Officer Gor Kalantaryan.

 Introducing LigoLab's Enhanced Backup Services

-The Enhanced Backup Services include:
+What Enhanced Backup Services Include

 • Automated, regular backups to secure off-site storage

-“We strongly encourage all our customers to strengthen their defenses with these robust backup services,” said Kalantaryan.
-“The recent cyber incidents serve as a stark reminder of the necessity for reliable data protection and recovery solutions, which are crucial for maintaining the continuity and integrity of your operations.”
+"We strongly encourage all customers to strengthen their defenses with these robust backup services," said Kalantaryan.
+"The recent cyber incidents serve as a stark reminder of the necessity for reliable data protection and recovery solutions, which are crucial for maintaining the continuity and integrity of your operations."

-LigoLab Partners with Law & Forensics to Offer Audit Services
+LigoLab Partners With Law & Forensics to Offer Audit Services

 Industry Insights: Regulators Are Rewriting HIPAA - Survival Guide for Clinical & Pathology Labs